home-assistant/home-assistant.io/source/_dashboards/tile.markdown

   default: false
 tap_action:
   required: false
   description: Action taken on card tap.
 See [action documentation](/dashboards/actions/#tap-action).
-By default it will show the `more-info` dialog.
+By default, it will show the "more-info" dialog.
   type: map
 icon_tap_action:
   required: false
   description: Action taken on icon card tap.
 See [action documentation](/dashboards/actions/#tap-action).
-By default it will `toggle` the entity the entity is possible or show the `more-info` dialog.
+By default, it will `toggle` the entity (if possible), otherwise, show the more-info" dialog.
   type: map
 {% endconfiguration %}